 The Driver & Vehicle Standards Agency (DVSA) has launched a new intelligence-sharing initiative with the Environment Agency, to help better coordinate enforcement surrounding the illegal carriage of waste.

-Under a new memorandum of understanding signed this month, the two government agencies will work together to stop waste being transported illegally, and to target unsafe drivers and vehicles, through joint operations and the sharing of information.
+Under a new memorandum of understanding signed last month, the two government agencies will work together to stop waste being transported illegally, and to target unsafe drivers and vehicles, through joint operations and the sharing of information.

 DVSA staff will be deployed within Environment Agency teams to help ensure the efficacy and coordination of enforcement action taken.